DragonSenses/Algorithms/LeetCode/92-reverse-linked-list-ii/problem.md

    - Once the base case is reached (when `right` reaches the end of the target range), recursion begins to backtrack.
    - During backtracking, we **swap values** between the `leftPtr` and current node.
    - `leftPtr` is moved forward each time to meet the current node from the other side.

+### **Why This Works**

+- The forward movement of the `leftPtr` and the backward progression of the recursion meet in the middle—exactly like array pointers.
+- By halting swaps when the two pointers meet or cross, we preserve the boundaries of the reversed section.
+- **No auxiliary data structure is needed**, and the recursion stack elegantly handles tracking the second pointer.

+### **Edge Cases Considered**

+- If `left == right`: No changes are needed.
+- If the list has only one node: The base case protects against unnecessary recursion.
+- If the list is reversed entirely: The method works the same as with any subrange.